Logo

 Discover how to deal with oppositional behavior by calming the brain first, so your child can finally think, listen, and cooperate again.
 Learn what truly works by listening to the podcast episode now to start transforming your parenting with Regulation First Parenting™.

-When you’re living with a child who argues about everything, melts down over “no,” or seems constantly annoyed, I want you to hear this first: You’re not imagining how hard this is.
+If your child argues about everything, melts down over “no,” or seems constantly frustrated, you’re not imagining it.
 Oppositional behavior drains the whole family, and parents often feel blamed or misunderstood.

-In today’s episode, I break down how to deal with oppositional behavior through the lens of nervous system dysregulation—because these behaviors aren’t about defiance for defiance’s sake.
-They’re signals of a brain that’s overwhelmed, sensitive, or stuck in fight-or-flight.
+In this episode, I explain how to deal with oppositional behavior through the lens of nervous system dysregulation.
+These behaviors aren’t defiance, they’re signals that your child’s brain is overwhelmed, sensitive, or stuck in fight, flight, or freeze.

-When your child is constantly seeking conflict, their nervous system is in a reactive state.
-They aren’t choosing hostility—they’re overwhelmed.
+When your child seeks conflict, their nervous system is in overdrive.
+They aren’t choosing hostility, they’re dysregulated.
 Start by regulating yourself first so you can model calm.
-Our kids borrow our nervous system before they develop their own.

 Try: